tstahlhut/philosophers/README.md

 ## Evaluating My Program

+It passed with 100% the evaluation of three peers.

+### Changes Made after 1. failed Evaluation

-The project failed the first evaluation round.
+The very first failed because:
 - Helgrind and drd did not run.
 - If > 10 philosophers and t_die:800 t_eat:200 t_sleep:200 one philosopher died.
 It should pass: ./philo 200 800 200 200.
 - More than 1 philosopher died -> problem with printing death message.
 - all three philos should eat if ./philo 3 510 200 100

-### Changes Made
+Changes made:
 - forks are locked again during the time of the meal (before I locked and unlocked again because I thought it would be faster but apparently it slowed down)
 - I introduced a usleep for thinking: if 800 200 200, I set it to 200 and it worked perfectly for 200 philosophers.
 Therefore, I calculated now: